-KECHI OKWUCHI: SERENADES OF A SURVIVOR - THISDAYLIVE
+KECHI OKWUCHI: Serenades of A Survivor - THISDAYLIVE

+From surviving the Sosoliso Airlines crash in Nigeria to becoming a ‘Golden Buzzer’ finalist at the popular television series, America’s Got Talent, Kechi Okwuchi, a Nigerian-American singer, showed the world how to make lemonade out of life’s lemons as she made her first live band performance in Nigeria, last weekend.
+Yinka Olatunbosun reports.

-One cannot separate Kechi Okwuchi’s story from her music.
-After the red carpet poses and selfies at the premises of the Standard Bearers School, Lekki, Lagos recently, she was invited on stage to perform her single from the album, “Don’t You Dare”.
-The performance was preceded by a short documentary about her journey into music.
+One cannot separate the story of Kechi Okwuchi from her music.
+After the red carpet poses and selfie moments at the premises of the Standard Bearers School, Lekki, last weekend, Kechi was invited on stage to perform her single from the album, “Don’t You Dare”.
+The performance was preceeded by a short documentary that tells the audience about Kechi’s journey into music.

 The video of her audition at the America’s Got Talent Season 12 in 2017 has since gone viral.
 She got a standing ovation and subsequently made it to the finals.
 The blunt judge, Simon Cowell gave her the “Golden Buzzer” at the finals in America’s Got Talent: The Champions 2019 which is indeed a big deal.
 The strong-willed singer often got emotional after the encouraging comments from the judges.
 Her mother’s hug was always waiting for her backstage.